 The World Trade Center (WTC) disaster on September 11th 2001 (9/11) was an unprecedented traumatic event to the responders and civilians in the New York metropolitan area and beyond.
 The study objective was to conduct a meta-analysis of WTC- related studies to evaluate and compare the probable PTSD risk associated with specific exposures among adults in the greater New York area, and to examine whether discrepancies in aspects of study design such as WTC exposure classification and cohort type (i.e. responders vs. civilians) affected PTSD risk.
 Although the study demonstrates significant positive associations between the WTC exposure and probable PTSD, there remains a need for high quality primary studies utilising psychosocial surveillance techniques such as questionnaires that are able to distinguish between the nature and severity of exposure types.
 Furthermore, future studies of WTC responders and civilians should provide more specific information on exposure and mental health outcomes so that meta-analyses of long-term effects can encompass a broader array of studies in order to develop and modify existing response and recovery plans, and to prepare and mitigate for future disasters.

-Adults, Both sexes, Disability, Extreme violence, Health, Healthcare workers, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Technological disaster
+Adults, Both sexes (for groups of both male and female persons), Disability, Extreme violence/Accidents, Health, Healthcare workers, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Technological disaster